chevere/docs/developer/environment/workspace.md

 ### Extensions

-This is a list of the extensions that the main developer recommends for using Visual Studio Code for developing Chevere.
-None of these are required, but it will improve the development experience.
+This is a list of the extensions recommended when using Visual Studio Code for developing Chevere.

 * [PHP Intelephense](https://marketplace.visualstudio.com/items?itemName=bmewburn.vscode-intelephense-client)
 * [PHP Namespace Resolver](https://marketplace.visualstudio.com/items?itemName=MehediDracula.php-namespace-resolver)